Shorts Sunderland, Bluestack Mountains, January, 1944

 but sadly his family records appear to have been lost.

-comes from a photo printed in John Quinn's Down in a Free
+photo printed in John Quinn's Down in a Free State.
+It

-State.
-It is credited as coming from Harry Holdsworth,
+is credited as coming from Harry Holdsworth, who we found

-who we found mentioned in Liam Briody's book and who hailed
+mentioned in Liam Briody's book and who hailed from Bangor

-from Bangor in Northern Ireland.
-The book only
+in Northern Ireland.
+The book only identifies F/Lt

-identifies F/Lt Armstrong (Back Row, second from left) and
+Armstrong (Back Row, second from left) and Harry (front row,

-Harry (front row, first man at left).
-The other nine
+first man at left).
+The other nine men are not

-men are not identified.
-It is noted that there are
+identified.
+It is noted that there are three crew

-three crew members with pilot wings, the man to the left of
+members with pilot wings, the man to the left of Howard

-Howard Armstrong and the fourth man from the left at the
+Armstrong and the fourth man from the left at the front, a

-front, a Sergeant pilot.
-The man standing at the rear
+Sergeant pilot.
+The man standing at the rear most

 (navigator).
 The uniform of the pilot next to